Chapter 7

 By the end of your project, new user interviews—often with a different set of individuals—offer a litmus test for your product's usability and appeal, providing firsthand accounts of experiences, perceived strengths, and potential areas for refinement.

-Field studies are research activities that take place in the user’s environment rather than in your lab or office.
+Field studies—also known as ethnographic research—are research activities that take place in the user’s environment rather than in your lab or office.
 They’re a great method for uncovering context, unknown motivations, or constraints that affect the user experience.

 An advantage of field studies is observing people in their natural environment, giving you a glimpse at the context in which your product is used.
 It’s useful to understand the context in which users complete tasks, learn about their needs, and collect in-depth user stories.